sdegutis/90s.dev/site/public/blog/finally-releasing-90s-dev.md

 Thanks everyone on HN for your feedback.

-It's clear that I launched this too soon, that the product isn't focused enough, and that it needs concrete tutorials.
+It's clear that I launched this too soon, and that it needs more working apps, sample games, and thorough tutorials.
+I'll work on these.
-I'll work on these and come back in a few months.
 :::